Armenian Submitted Surnames

 ", an Armenian personal name meaning literally "leader, precursor" and traditionally used as an epithet of John the Baptist in the Armenian church.

-meaning "stonecutter, stonemason" and the suffix -յան (-yan)
+meaning "stonecutter, stonemason" combined with the suffix -յան (-yan)

 KARKAVANDIAN Armenian, Iranian